Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Numerical experiments

 \subsection{Orszag-Tang vortex}

 In the last test, we investigate the performance of the proposed methods in conserving the total energy when solving the Orszag-Tang vortex problem.
-In the Orszag-Tang vortex problem \cite{Orszag:1979}, two large-scale vortices are initialized and evolve by forming smaller and smaller current sheets and other filamentary structures, possibly involving a transition to fully-developed turbulence.
-Therefore, the phenomena is an example of the transition between the large-scale, fluid-like behavior of the plasma and the small-scale, dissipative processes involving kinetic physics.
+In the Orszag-Tang vortex problem \cite{Orszag:1979}, two large-scale vortices are initialized and evolve by forming smaller and smaller current sheets and other filamentary structures.
+In collisionless plasma, the Orszag-Tang initial conditions lead to development of turbulence via breaking (reconnection) of the current sheet formed by the initial evolution~\citep[see e.g.][]{Parashar2009}.
+The overall energy dissipation in such a case is thought to be dominated by kinetic effects that become significant at small scales~\citep[see e.g.][and references therein]{Wan2012}.
+Therefore, this test is an example of the complex, multi-scale problem involving transition between the large-scale, fluid-like behavior of the plasma and the small-scale, dissipative processes involving kinetic physics.

-In this test, we consider temporal and spatial discretizations with different resolutions: in particular, the time steps $\Delta t \in \{ 0.05,0.025\}$, and DG polynomial spaces $N_{DG} = 1$ (linear) and $N_{DG}=2$ (quadratic).
+We consider temporal and spatial discretizations with different resolutions: in particular, the time steps $\Delta t \in \{ 0.05,0.025\}$, and DG polynomial spaces $N_{DG} = 1$ (linear) and $N_{DG}=2$ (quadratic).
 All other numerical parameters and initial conditions are fixed and are outlined below.
 The computational domain in physical space is two dimensional ($N_z= 1$) with $\Ox=[0,L_x]\times[0,L_y]$, $L_x=L_y=50$, and periodic boundary conditions.
 It is discretized with a uniform grid with $N_x = N_y = 108$ elements.
 We set $\Nn=\Nm=\Np=3$ for the velocity Hermite expansion.
 The initial magnetic field is set to

 with $\delta B = 0.2$, $k_x = 2 \pi /L_x$, $k_y = 2 \pi/L_y$.
 The values $4.1$ and $2.3$ are arbitrary phases that remove any artificial symmetry in the initial setup.
 The distribution functions for electrons and ions are initialized to be shifted Maxwellian distributions with spatially uniform density (species superscripts are omitted for clarity),